-The Panther program's mission is to provide players with a more competitive softball experience than the NGS recreational league or school teams generally offer (with the excepton of high school varsity).
+The Panthers program's mission is to provide players with a more competitive softball experience than the NGS recreational league or school teams generally offer (with the excepton of high school varsity).
 We seek to develop players' skills with a goal of preparing them to play softball at the highest level possible in high school and to have fun while doing so.

-While a Panther tournament-focused team will typically not enter the MiddleEssex League as a group, individual players may have the ability to supplement their tournament team experience by playing in the MiddleEssex League if we can make the numbers work and find the appropriate age division fit.
+While a Panthers tournament-focused team will typically not enter the MiddleEssex League as a group, individual players may have the ability to supplement their tournament team experience by playing in the MiddleEssex League if we can make the numbers work and find the appropriate age division fit.

 Tryouts and Roster Formation

 We hold tryouts for the following year's older age group tournament teams in late August or September, 12U and 10U tournament team tryouts in late winter/early spring, and MiddleEssex and the 8U tournament teams in May.

 The tryout framework outlined above is subject to change along with the competitive softball landscape.
 We no longer will have separate tryouts for spring and summer teams, but will seek to accommodate players with restricted or seasonal availability in the team format that is most appropriate for them.
 We also will seek to get interested players who are not available during the summer involved in our fall league teams that participate in the Charles River Softball League.
 The fall season consists of Sunday morning doubleheaders and is generally more relaxed than the spring and summer.